aaronalex15/PhaseTwoClothingStore/README.md

-# E-commerce Clothing SPA
+# Online Clothing Store

 This is a single-page application (SPA) that serves as an e-commerce clothing store.
 Users can view filtered items on page launch, search for specific items, and use a form with multiple filters (size, gender, brand) to further narrow down the items displayed.
+User can add items to the cart and remove them.

 The application uses React for the frontend and the [Fake Store API](https://fakestoreapi.com/) for fetching data.